 REMIT does not only prohibit market manipulation, but also applies the concept of attempted market manipulation.
-Proving market manipulation would require a regulator to demonstrate that either a manipulative order was placed or a manipulative transaction was executed.
+Proving market manipulation would require a regulator to demonstrate that either a manipulative order was placed or a manipulative transaction may not necessarily be suspicious simply because it matches one or more of the indications) was executed.
 However, there are situations where a person takes steps towards a manipulative behaviour and there is clear evidence of an intention to manipulate the market but either an order is not placed, or a transaction is not executed.
 The Regulation expressly prohibits attempts at market manipulation.
 This prohibition will enhance market integrity.

-7.3 Indications of possible suspicious transactions
+2.27.3 Indications of possible suspicious transactions

-The following examples of signals are neither conclusive nor comprehensive and should only be regarded as a starting point when considering whether a transaction gives rise to indications of possible suspicious behaviour.
+It is emphasised that these The following examples of indications are only a starting point for consideration of whether a transaction is suspicious and signals are neither conclusive nor comprehensive and should only be regarded as a starting point when considering whether a transaction gives rise to indications of possible suspicious behaviour.
 Moreover, they are to be applied using judgement rather than necessarily being interpreted literally.
 It is recognised that transactions meeting the signals listed below may be legitimate and hence not give reasonable grounds for suspicion.

-7.3.1 Possible signals of insider dealing
+2.2.17.3.1 Possible signals of insider dealing